-Ulceroglandular tularemia is generally caused by an arthropod bite or handling a contaminated animal carcass [41; 45].
+Ulceroglandular tularemia is generally caused by an arthropod bite or handling a contaminated animal carcass [49; 53].
 A local papule develops at the inoculation site, with progression to a pustule and ulceration within a few days.
-The ulcer may be covered by an eschar [41; 45].
-Lymphadenopathy develops in 85% of patients [44].
-The nodes are usually tender and 0.5-10 cm in diameter [44; 45].
-Affected nodes may become fluctuant, rupture, or persist for months to years [44].
+The ulcer may be covered by an eschar [49; 53].
+Lymphadenopathy develops in 85% of patients [52].
+The nodes are usually tender and 0.5-10 cm in diameter [52; 53].
+Affected nodes may become fluctuant, rupture, or persist for months to years [52].
 In most cases, there is a single ulcer, 0.4-3.0 cm in diameter, with raised borders.
-Other symptoms include fever, chills, headache, and cough [44].
+Other symptoms include fever, chills, headache, and cough [52].

 Ulceroglandular tularemia can also be complicated by oculoglandular disease or oral/pharyngeal involvement.
-Oropharyngeal tularemia is caused by ingestion of contaminated food, water, or droplets and results in severe throat pain, exudative pharyngitis, stomatitis, or tonsillitis [44; 46].
-Oculoglandular tularemia, caused by direct contamination of the eye, is characterized by purulent conjunctivitis and pre-auricular adenopathy on the involved side of the face [41; 45].
+Oropharyngeal tularemia is caused by ingestion of contaminated food, water, or droplets and results in severe throat pain, exudative pharyngitis, stomatitis, or tonsillitis [52; 54].
+Oculoglandular tularemia, caused by direct contamination of the eye, is characterized by purulent conjunctivitis and pre-auricular adenopathy on the involved side of the face [49; 53].

 There are several biologic variants or subspecies of F. tularensis.
-Type A is considered to be more virulent, while the European variant, F. tularensis biovar palaearctica, typically causes a more mild form of the disease [41].
+Type A is considered to be more virulent, while the European variant, F. tularensis biovar palaearctica, typically causes a more mild form of the disease [49].
 Both types can be identified with DFA analysis, which gives a presumptive diagnosis of tularemia.
-Direct examination with gram stain may not be helpful because F. tularensis is a weakly staining pleomorphic gram-negative coccobacillus, making it difficult to identify [47].
-Due to the strong possibility of laboratory workers becoming infected, routine analysis should take place in biosafety level-2 (BSL-2) facilities and handling of identified cultures should be in a BSL-3 lab [41; 45].
+Direct examination with gram stain may not be helpful because F. tularensis is a weakly staining pleomorphic gram-negative coccobacillus, making it difficult to identify [52; 55].
+Due to the strong possibility of laboratory workers becoming infected, routine analysis should take place in biosafety level-2 (BSL-2) facilities and handling of identified cultures should be in a BSL-3 lab [49; 52; 53].
 F. tularensis can be grown in appropriate cultures but may not be identifiable until after 48 hours.
-Antibody or other serologic tests and/or cultures are necessary for confirmation of the diagnosis.
-Antibody detection assays include ELISA, tube agglutination, and microagglutination, but significant antibodies may not appear until 10 to 14 days after the onset of the illness [44; 45].
+Antibody or other serologic tests and/or cultures are necessary for confirmation of the diagnosis [53].
+Antibody detection assays include ELISA, tube agglutination, and microagglutination, but significant antibodies may not appear until 10 to 14 days after the onset of the illness [52; 53].
 A positive DFA test on a culture can confirm the diagnosis.

-All forms of tularemia may be treated with streptomycin or, alternatively, gentamicin for 10 to 14 days [9; 41; 48].
+All forms of tularemia may be treated with streptomycin or, alternatively, gentamicin for 10 to 14 days [9; 49; 52; 56].
 Gentamicin may be more readily available and easier to administer.
-Also, because streptomycin has been associated with ototoxicity in fetuses, gentamicin is the drug of choice for pregnant women [41; 44].
-In a mass casualty situation, doxycycline or ciprofloxacin are preferred [41].
+Also, because streptomycin has been associated with ototoxicity in fetuses, gentamicin is the drug of choice for pregnant women [49; 52].
+In a mass casualty situation, doxycycline or ciprofloxacin are preferred [49].
 Doxycycline should be continued for 14 to 21 days, due to risk of relapse [9].
-The use of chloramphenicol is generally discouraged due to the associated serious side effects; however, the Working Group states that it is an alternative, although not FDA approved [41].
-Ciprofloxacin is suggested by the Working Group for mass casualty and confined cases, although it also is not FDA approved [41].
-Dosages are similar to those for plague, except chloramphenicol, the dose for which is 15 mg/kg IV, four times daily [29; 41].
+The use of chloramphenicol is generally discouraged due to the associated serious side effects; however, the Working Group states that it is an alternative, although not FDA approved [49; 50].
+Doxycycline and ciprofloxacin are recommended by the Working Group for mass casualty and confined cases, although ciprofloxacin is not FDA approved for this indication [49; 50; 57].
+Dosages are similar to those for plague, except chloramphenicol, the dose for which is 15 mg/kg IV, four times daily [32; 49; 50].

-Cases of tularemia meningitis require special treatment, as the penetration of streptomycin or gentamicin into cerebrospinal fluid is suboptimal.
-Chloramphenicol 25 mg/kg IV, four times daily, plus an aminoglycoside (particularly streptomycin) is the recommended treatment for meningeal infections [44; 49].
-Doxycycline has also been used to treat tularemia meningitis [49].
+Cases of tularemia meningitis require special treatment, as the penetration of streptomycin or gentamicin into cerebrospinal fluid is suboptimal [52].
+Chloramphenicol 25 mg/kg IV, four times daily, plus an aminoglycoside (particularly streptomycin) is the recommended treatment for meningeal infections [52; 58].
+Doxycycline has also been used to treat tularemia meningitis [58].